Mair/qemu-expermints/README.md

 ```bash
 docker run -it -p 8000:8000 -v C:\projects\spike\sim\sim-qemu:/home/esp esp-qemu:5 /bin/bash
 ```

+## from within the container

+The following was set with `idf.py menuconfig` (from within the container)

+### config settings

+- Serial flasher config -> flash size : 4MB
+- Example Connection Configuration ->
+  - Disable : connect using Wifi interface
+  - Enable : connect using Ethernet interface
+    - Ethernet type: OpenCores Ethernet Mac (EXPERIMENTAL)

 3. these commands can be run within the interactive shell